z3z1ma/dbt-feature-flags/README.md

 **Required env vars:**

 `FF_PROVIDER` - Must be one of above supported providers exactly as shown.
-Defaults to harness if unset out of convenience.
-So to override that default: FF_PROVIDER=launchdarkly
+Defaults to a mock client if unset.
+The mock client serves up defaults so that your project can run without any dependence on the FF provider.
+To override the default mock client and use a provider: FF_PROVIDER=harness

 `DBT_FF_API_KEY` - your feature flags SDK key.
 Instructions [here](https://docs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_3_create_an_sdk_key) to set up a harness key.
 Because of the server-side use case with no client SDKs in play, the Harness free tier can sustain **any size** dbt deployment.
 Alternatively sign up for LaunchDarkly [here](https://launchdarkly.com/start-trial/).